 EQIP provides financial incentives to induce farmers to participate in conservation efforts.
 It pays a portion of the cost of installing or constructing approved conservation practices.
 EQIP is a mandatory spending program which supports structural, vegetative, and land management practices.
 Under provisions in the 2002 farm bill, annual funding is authorized to increase from \$200 million in FY2002 to \$1.3 billion in FY2007, with 60% of these funds each year to be used to address the needs of livestock producers.
 A plan is required to participate.
 The total of all EQIP payments a single entity can receive, combined, is \$450,000 through FY2007.
 Contracts can be 1 to 10 years in length.
 Producers with comprehensive nutrient management plans are eligible for incentive payments, and producers receiving funding for animal waste manure systems must have these plans.
 Cost share assistance can be higher for beginning and limited resource producers.
 The implementing regulations list four national priorities that guide decisions about which producers receive assistance and help optimize environmental benefits from this program.
+NRCS has called for public comments about whether these priorities should be altered, and held a national listening session on May 5, 2005 (and state listening sessions) to gather input.

 Three new subprograms are authorized under EQIP.
 First, a portion of EQIP funds in FY2003 through FY2006 can be used to make grants for innovative efforts, such as fostering markets for nutrient trading.
-On March 22, 2004, NRCS announced that it was soliciting proposals and making \$15 million available; it announced that it had awarded \$14.5 million to 41 entities on September 23, 2004.
-It is currently soliciting proposals for FY2005.
+On September 23, 2004, NRCS announced that it had awarded \$14.5 million to 41 entities.
+It solicited proposals for FY2005 in March.
 Second, additional funds, starting at \$25 million in FY2002 and growing to \$60 million annually between FY2004 and FY2007 are provided for a new ground and surface water conservation program within EQIP.
-USDA announced on May 9, 2003 that it was providing \$53 million from these funds to 17 western states to implement water conservation practices in response to drought conditions.
-Third, an additional \$50 million is earmarked for the Klamath River basin in Oregon and California, and is to be provided as soon as possible; through FY2003, more than \$12 million had been allocated, and an additional \$19 million was released in FY2004.
+The first year that funds were available, \$53 million was provided to 17 western states to implement water conservation practices in response to drought conditions; a total of 32 states have received assistance.
+Third, an additional \$50 million is earmarked for the Klamath River basin in Oregon and California, and is to be provided as soon as possible; through FY2004, more than \$31 million had been allocated.
+In FY2004, funds were used to complete irrigation management plans on more than 30,000 acres and apply conservation practices on more than 6,300 acres.

 Interest in participating in EQIP continues to far exceed available funds.
-For FY2003, for example, NRCS reports that it received more than 116,000 applications, but was only able to sign almost 34,000 contracts.
-Obligations for FY2003 totaled almost \$643 million.
-In early May 2004, USDA announced that it was making \$32 million available to low income farmers.
-(For further information on EQIP, see CRS Report 97-616, Environmental Quality Incentives Program (EQIP): Status and Issues.)
+For FY2004, for example, NRCS reports that it received almost 183,000 applications, but was only able to sign almost 48,000 contracts.
+The cost of funding the remaining applications is more than \$2.0 billion.
+On May 23, 2004, USDA announced that it was making \$18.3 million available to fund 1,153 contracts with low income farmers.
+(For further information on EQIP, see CRS Report RS22040, Environmental Quality Incentives Program (EQIP): Status and Issues.)